lcouper/RprogrammingCourse/Week1/PracticeExercises/README.md

 1.3) You have a dataset that you want to compare to normally distributed data with mean = 0 and standard deviation = 1.
-How would you sample 100 values from a normal distribution of mean 0 and sd 1?
+How would you sample 100 values from a normal distribution of mean 0 and standard deviation (sd) 1?
 Hint: Use the rnorm function.
 Use ?rnorm for help on how to use it!